OnNeuro/onneuro.github.io/_posts/2018-01-05-Instructions.md

 # tags: [random, exciting-stuff]
 ---

 OnNeuro is set to meet once a month on Discord.
-At the start of the month, an email will be sent out to everyone on the [mailing list](https://goo.gl/forms/vOhmWPAmmTMuXAxj2) that contains a time and date for when to meet on [Discord](https://discord.gg/zmAAx2W).
+At the start of the month, an email will be sent out to everyone on the [mailing list](https://goo.gl/forms/vOhmWPAmmTMuXAxj2) that contains a time and date for when to meet.
 The email will state whether the discussion will be on a particular research article or if it will consist of a researcher presenting their work.
-We encourage listeners to interject at any time during the meeting via text- or voice-chat within Discord, with any questions or comments you have.
+We encourage listeners to interject at any time during the meeting via text- or voice-chat with any questions or comments.

-__Here is a quick list of information that will be useful to know:__
+__Useful Information To Know:__
 1. Discussions will take place over [Discord](https://discord.gg/zmAAx2W) (text or voice-chat only).
     * It takes 30 seconds to join and doesn't require downloading or registering a new account -- just follow this [handy-dandy guide](https://onneuro.github.io/ImageAssets/DiscordInstruct.png).
 2. Discussions may consist of: